-- 500.54 Actual or perceived threats (for example self-interest threats) to compliance with the fundamental principles may arise when during an appointment, an insolvency practitioner realises assets. - 500.55 Insolvency practitioners appointed to any appointment in relation to an entity shall not themselves acquire, directly or indirectly, any of the assets of an entity, nor knowingly permit any individual within the practice unit, or any close relative of the insolvency practitioner or of an individual within the practice unit, directly or indirectly, to do so, except with leave of the court.
-Rule 148 of the Companies (Winding-up) Rules (Cap.
-32H) contains prohibitions on the liquidator or any member of the committee of inspection of an entity acquiring any of the assets of the entity, except with leave of the court. - 500.56 Where the assets and business of an insolvent company are sold by an insolvency practitioner shortly after appointment on pre-agreed terms, this could lead to an actual or perceived threat to objectivity.
+500.54 Actual or perceived threats (for example self-interest threats) to compliance with the fundamental principles may arise when during an appointment, an insolvency practitioner realizes assets.

+- 500.55 An insolvency practitioner appointed to, or who is providing services which may lead to an appointment in relation to an entity shall not acquire, directly or indirectly, any of the assets of the entity.
+An insolvency practitioner shall not knowingly permit any individual within the practice, or any close relative of the insolvency practitioner or of an individual within the practice, directly or indirectly, to do so, save in circumstances which clearly do not impair the insolvency practitioner's objectivity. - 500.56 Where the assets and business of an insolvent company are sold by an insolvency practitioner shortly after appointment on pre-agreed terms, this could lead to an actual or perceived threat to objectivity.
 The sale may also be seen as a threat to objectivity by creditors or others not involved in the prior agreement.
 The threat to objectivity may be eliminated or reduced to an acceptable level by safeguards such as obtaining an independent valuation of the assets or business being sold, or the consideration of other potential purchasers. - 500.57 It is also particularly important for an insolvency practitioner to take care to ensure (where to do so does not conflict with any legal or professional obligation) that his decision making processes are transparent, understandable and readily identifiable to all third parties who may be affected by the sale or proposed sale.